michaelandrefraniatte/michaelandrefraniatte/README.md

 All rights reserved, no permissions granted, not open sources, not free of charges to use, no public uses, no stuffs, no scams, not for business, no redistributions, no derivatives, no modifications, no reproduces, no imitations, no copies, no addons, no reuses, no military uses, no lethal uses, no reasearch uses, no teaching, no sharing, no owning, no selling, no marketing, even published publicly.

 **Intellectual Properties:**
-Source codes, programs, dependencies, libraries, equations, methods, documentations, websites, extensions, books, designs, concepts, ideas, and all around my works are my own properties.
+Source codes, programs, dependencies, libraries, equations, methods, documentations, websites, extensions, books, designs, concepts, ideas, and all my works are my properties.
 I retain all rights on it, and no one may infringe, or scam, or stuff, or own, or copy, or modify, or reproduce, or reuse, or teach, or sell, or redistribute, or create derivative works from my works, even published publicly.

 **Links:**
 ✉ michael.franiatte@gmail.com